Freelancing in IT: the keys to getting started successfully

 Market study

 A market study is essential to assess the demand for your services.
-Explore freelance platforms, forums, and social media to understand the needs of your target audience.
+Explore freelance platforms, forums, and social networks to understand the needs of your target audience.
 This phase will help you refine your strategy and stand out in a competitive sector.

 Step 2: Create a solid network